lupyuen/lupyuen.github.io/src/purescript.md

     [(Watch the __Demo on YouTube__)](https://youtu.be/9oBhy3P7pYc)

-How does it work?
-We begin with the smarty stuff...

 ![NuttX Disassembly](https://lupyuen.github.io/images/purescript-disassembly.png)

 [_NuttX Disassembly for 8000_702A_](https://lupyuen.github.io/nuttx-tinyemu/purescript/disassemble.html?addr=8000702a)

+_What just happened?_

+Our NuttX App crashed on NuttX RTOS, producing tons of logs.

+But thanks to the NuttX Log Parser, we extracted and interpreted the interesting bits: __Exception Info, Exception Explanation__ and __Stack Dump__.

+(With hyperlinks to __NuttX Disassembly__ and __Source Code__)

+How did we make it happen?
+We start with the smarty stuff...

+TODO: Pic of explain

 # Explain the RISC-V Exception